DONALD BRUCE McCOIG

 "Rat Pack 15" 6/68-6/69

 (NOTE: Steve kindly researched the unit records and provided the following information.)

 The full AAR, contributed by Ken Kunke, then Asst.
 Ops.
-Officer, is located at 29MAR68.
+Officer, to the VHPA, is located [here].

 An excerpt from the 281st AHC After Action Report written by MAJ Bobby Sinclair, 281st AHC Air Mission Commander for Delta Operation 68-2.

 "...
 Feeling that an even chance existed to recover the crew of Space 1-6 [Marine CH-46], I directed Intruder 227 [Hicks, McCoig, Embry, Wesley], the medical recovery helicopter, into the landing zone to recover this crew.
 Intruder 227 landed in the landing zone, reported three crew members on board and exited to the north.
 I observed 227 on take off, received a call saying "We're hit, hit bad!"
 I immediately queried "Who’s hit and where are you?"
 The reply was "This is 227, McCoig is on the controls, I can't get him off and don't know whether I can control it or not!"
 I had been maintaining visual contact with 227, observed him in an extremely nose high right turn approximately 300 meters north of the landing zone.
 I advised 227 to have a crewmember get the Aircraft Commander off the controls, to continue his turn and try to make it back to the landing zone.
 227 reported that he would try to make it but that the engine oil pressure had dropped to zero.
 I observed the helicopter return to the landing zone, land and shut down....